List of Stanley Cup champions: Challenge Cup era (1893–1914)

 Legend: SC = successful Stanley Cup challenge or defense of championship (win); UC = unsuccessful Stanley Cup challenge or defense of championship (loss); Years in bold denote a Stanley Cup win.
+Numbers in brackets beside years indicate the team appeared multiple times in a challenge or a defense of a championship in that year.

 The following 16 teams unsuccessfully challenged for a Stanley Cup only once: Berlin Dutchmen (1910), Dawson City Nuggets (1905), Halifax Crescents (1900), Moncton Victorias (1912), Montreal Canadiens (1914), New Glasgow Cubs (1906), Ottawa Capitals (1897), Ottawa Victorias (1908), Port Arthur Bearcats (1911), Smiths Falls (1906), Sydney Millionaires (1913), Toronto Marlboros (1904), Toronto Professionals (1908), Toronto Wellingtons (1902), Victoria Aristocrats (1914), Winnipeg Rowing Club (1904).

-Stanley Cup Finals era (since 1915)
+Stanley Cup Final era (since 1915)

 Active teams

 In the sortable table below, teams are ordered first by number of appearances, then by number of wins, and finally by alphabetical order.
-In the "Years of appearance" column, bold years indicate winning Stanley Cup Finals appearances.
+In the "Season(s)" column, bold years indicate winning Stanley Cup Final appearances.
 Unless marked otherwise, teams played in the NHL exclusively at the time they competed for the Stanley Cup.

-Five active teams have yet to make a Stanley Cup Finals appearance.
-Three of these teams have remained in the same location since their inceptions:
+Five active teams have yet to make a Stanley Cup Final appearance: